About the Ohio Lottery

 The Ohio lottery held its first draw on August 22, 1974, at Parmatown Mall, Parma with more than 1,000 people in attendance.
 The game in question was Ohio's first ever weekly lotto; Buckeye 300.
 The event was hosted by Miss Ohio World 1974 and two local TV stars Big Chuck and Hoolihan.

 The OH lottery soon became one of the most popular in the country and it's easy to see why, as there are an estimated 10 million lottery winners in the Buckeye state every month!
-Games available in Ohio include nine single state lotteries, as well as Mega Millions and Powerball, which are also available elsewhere in the US.
+Games available in Ohio include eight single state lotteries, as well as Mega Millions, Powerball and Lucky for Life, which are also available elsewhere in the US.

 Mega Millions was introduced by the Ohio lottery in 2002, while Powerball wasn't added to the state's list of lottery games until April 16, 2010.
 Ohio Powerball lottery players soon made up for lost time though, with an anonymous player winning a $211.7 million Powerball jackpot after purchasing their winning lottery ticket in Sunbury for the June 2, 2010, drawing.